 Edit Certain Fields

 As an OC/DOC, I want to edit CDR records from telcos, so that I can update information as needed for operational tasks or investigations.
+[IN Zipped File or when prcessing?]

 A/C

 Only able to edit fields such as “Period Collected Till”, “CDR-Action” fields